robertzehnder/sinatra-and-activerecord/readme.md

 # ATTENTION
 From this point, I will be coding the I do portion of the new material in a wdi_app the same domain used in the active record class.
 You will continue to code on tunr.
 If at any point your code contains the words `wdi`, `instructor`, or `student` in any variant, you are doing something incorrectly.

 > Reference the code in the I do's to complete the objectives for TUNR.
-Additionally there are solution branches for each step of this process, the solution branch will be linked at the end of each corresponding section.

 The codebase I'll be working in has all of the same working parts as the one you're currently working with.